 Improving Sleep 💤 Through Diet 🥗 and Exercise 💪🏼

-📌Don’t eat too late: Be sure to give your body time to digest after eating large meals.
-Try having dinner earlier in the evening.
+📌Don't eat too late: It's important to give your body time to digest after eating large meals, so try to have dinner earlier in the evening.
+By allowing your body to properly digest, you'll avoid indigestion, heartburn, and other sleep-disrupting symptoms.